iBrotNano/TestEnvironment/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
 about: Report a story or scenario
-title: 'Summary'
+title: Summary
-labels: 'issue'
+labels: issue
-assignees: 'iBrotNano'
+assignees: iBrotNano

 ---

 ## Requirements